 If you have requested a domain transfer out and have not received a transfer code within the 6 hour period, please contact us and include your domain name in the email.
 For security purposes, we don’t have access to view the code, and won’t be able to expedite the code’s delivery.
-If the allotted time has passed, you’ve verified the email address is correct, and the transfer code isn’t in your spam folder, we’ll be happy to look into it and figure out why the code has not arrived.
+If the allotted time has passed, you’ve verified the email address is correct, and the transfer code isn’t in your spam folder, we’ll be happy to look into it and figure out why the transfer code has not arrived.

 Note: Once this step is completed, so has DNSimple’s role in the transfer process.
 All questions after this point must be directed to the gaining registrar.